scollinselliott/eratosthenes/README.md

 There are two functions in `eratosthenes` for estimating dates:

-- `gibbs_ad()` is the primary function, which will yield samples for dates of deposition, production, and any absolute constraints themselves (that is, the density of that extrinsic date as impacted by all other events in the joint distribution).
+- `gibbs_ad()` estimates the marginal density of the date of events in sequences and absolute constraints (*t.p./a.q*).
-- `gibbs_ad_use()` is the secondary function, for estimating the date of use of a find given its production and depositional date.
+- `gibbs_ad_type()` estimates the marginal density of the date of the production, use, and deposition of a specified artifact type.

 See the section [Evaluating Displacement](#evaluating-displacement) below for tools on assessing the effective influence of events upon each other within the joint conditional density.

-### Dates of Production and Deposition
+### Dates of Events in Sequences and Absolute Constraints

 The function `gibbs_ad()` takes as inputs the following objects:

 - `sequences` : A `list` of relative sequences of contexts or events.
-- `finds` : A `list` of any elements which belong to a context or event, which may be assigned a given type.
 - `max_samples` : The maximum number of samples to run, which will stop the main sampling routine even if convergence has not been achieved (default is `10^5`).